-Mrs. Iuliia and it was mediated by, Artists and Communities The fifth session was dedicated to Bohdanova of The State Higher Vocational School in Oświęcim, presented her Dr. Magdalena Kunińska Because of Dr. The Views of Professor Marian Sokołowski on Ruthenian Art.lecture on Kunińska's absence, her paper was read by Mrs. Monica S. Yoma Awin, granddaughter of Joseph Awin.
+Dr. Magdalena Kunińska of The State Higher Vocational School in Oświęcim, presented her lecture on The Views of Professor Marian Sokołowski on Ruthenian Art.
+Because of Dr. Kunińska's absence, her paper was read by Mrs. Monica S. Yoma Awin, granddaughter of Joseph Awin.

 "In 1880 Marian Sokołowski, a private-docent of "art history and archaeology" at Jagiellonian University (and then the first, who held an academic chair of art history in former Poland) expressed the title excerpt of this paper during the First Polish Historical Meeting dedicated to Jan Długosz.
 It was just a year before he was appointed the chair of art history at the university.
 It was a part of his programmatic paper concerning the need of research and publication of architectural monuments in former Poland.
 Hundred and fifteen years later, Robert S. Nelson entitled his article "Living on the Byzantine Borders of Western Art," and I have to admit that the linguistic resemblance of those statements became impulse to write this text.
 Investigating further we can find other analogies.
 Sokołowski delivered his speech in a kind of initial situation for Polish art history as academic discipline and he included a list of postulates to create his vision of its scientific paradigm.
 Nelson worked in situation when our discipline was brought to reflection over its origins in postmodern and postcolonial time.
 It became obvious that the former model is highly western-centered, and more generally, that investigating in the past is never neutral, for it always serves present goals of extra-academic character (e.g. political, nationalistic etc)..."

-"Ryszard of Jagiellonian University in Kraków delivered a lectureMs.
-Veronika Drohobytska Hermelin and Zygmunt Sperber: Architectural Projects in Lviv and Truskavets."
+Ms. Veronika Drohobytska of Jagiellonian University in Kraków delivered a lecture "Ryszard Hermelin and Zygmunt Sperber: Architectural Projects in Lviv and Truskavets."

-"Ryszard Hermelin and Zygmunt Sperber were

-successful, young architects who worked in Ukraine in the interwar period.
+"Ryszard Hermelin and Zygmunt Sperber were successful, young architects who worked in Ukraine in the interwar period.
 However, today they and their architectural projects are little known.